Hall Family background

 In an era of open fires for heating and cooking, other blazes were reported in the village in the local newspapers.
 On 9th March 1872, three cottages were destroyed in a fire.
 At old cottages near the Sandys Arms, the blaze was blamed on unattended children who had been left in charge of one of the properties.
 No one was injured, but the fire engine that was called from Evesham, could not save the old thatched cottages.
 This was reported in The Worcester Journal of 16th March 1872.

 On the evening of 24th March 1928, Sellick Davies, Liberal candidate in a local election, was passing through Wickhamford with other members of his party, when they noticed a fire had broken out at a wooden bungalow.
 Mistakenly thinking there was a woman inside he attempted to gain entry and received some burns before being pulled away.
-The fire spread and four bungalows were reported as destroyed before Evesham Fire Brigade extinguished the flames.
-The exact location of this incident was not mentioned in the newspaper, which was reported in The Western Daily Press of 26th March 1928.
+The fire spread the bungalow was destroyed before Evesham Fire Brigade extinguished the flames.
+More details of this incident can be seen in the article on Alfred Lambourne King.

 Tom Locke – August 2021 (amended Feb 2022)